Cray-HPE/docs-csm/install/connect_to_switch_over_usb_serial_cable.md

 # Connect to Switch over USB-Serial Cable

-In the event that network plumbing is lacking, down, or unconfigured for procuring devices, then it is recommended to use the Serial/COM ports on the spine and leaf switches.
+In the event that network plumbing is lacking, down, or unconfigured for procuring devices, then it is recommended to use the Serial/COM ports on the management switches.

 This guide will instruct the user on procuring MAC addresses for the NCNs metadata files with the serial console.